bugzilla/bugzilla/docs/en/rst/api/core/v1/classification.rst

 ===========  ======  ============================================================
-id           int     The ID of the classification. name         string  The name of the classification. description  string  The description of the classificaion. sort_key     int     The value which determines the order the classification is
+id           int     The ID of the classification. name         string  The name of the classification. description  string  The description of the classification. sort_key     int     The value which determines the order the classification is
                      sorted.
 products     array   Products the user is authorized to access within the